emacsmirror/scratch-plus/README.md

 In either case, the value will be filtered through `substitute-command-keys`, and then turned into a mode-specific comment.

 Finally, jumping to a scratch buffer is also configured by `scratch-plus-display-action`, which should be a valid action for `display-buffer`, or nil to use `display-buffer-action-alist`.

+## Errors and Patches

+If you find an error, or have a patch to improve this package, please send an email to `~swflint/emacs-utilities@lists.sr.ht`.